Historical Records Grant Recipients Illinois State Archives

 Effingham: Effingham County Cultural Center and Museum Association, Inc.

 $847 to purchase archival storage boxes and shelving to adequately store historical documents and make them more accessible.

 Evanston: Frances Willard Historical Association

-$4,500 to digitize the transcription of American social reformer Frances Willard's 50 volumes of handwritten journals, dating from 1855-1896, and make it available online.
+$4,500 to digitize and provide online access to the transcription of American social reformer Frances Willard's 50 volumes of handwritten journals, dating from 1855-1896.